-As already mentioned the quality control during chamber assembly start with re-measuring the wire tension of the tubes to be glued in the particular sequence.
-After this test, the tubes are positioned in the jigs and the horizontal position of the end-plugs, both at the RO and HV side, is measured using laser beam running parallel to the end-plugs [6].
+After this procedure, the jumpers are loosened to avoid unwanted stress between neighboring tubes that could prevent the tubes to fall into their jig position.
+Then, position of the end-plugs, both at the RO and HV side, is measured using laser beam running parallel to the end-plugs [7] as indicted in figure 15.
 For this test, a reference rod is placed between two adjacent tubes which partially blocks the laser beam measured by an optical sensor.
 Deviations in the response respresent a measure of deviations in tube heigts.
-Note that by measuring between adjacent tubes, the results of this test are somewhat ambiguous case neighbouring tubes are both badly poistioned.
+Note that by measuring between adjacent tubes, the results of this test are somewhat ambiguous in case neighbouring tubes are both badly poistioned.
 In addition, the test is sensitive to tube heights (y) as well as to the distance (z) between tube pairs and the radii of the corresponding end-plugs.
 On the other hand, a badly positioned tube shows up twice and is tagged easily.
 In practice, only a few tubes needed to get re-positioned.
 In some rare cases, we had to replace the complete tube due to, as it turned out, bad swaging of the end-plug.
 Bad swaging occurred for a particular batch of tubes where the end-plug was not well inserted in the aluminium tube.
-We aimed at tube height deviations below $20~\mu m$ and investigated all tube pairs with responses above $10~\mu m$ were inspected by the operators.

-The result of these measurements as shown in figure 16, indicate that the tubes are well positioned.
+We aimed at tube height deviations below 20 μ m and investigated all tube pairs with responses above 10 μ m were inspected by the operators.
+The result of these measurements as shown in figure 18, indicate that the tubes are well positioned.